How to Stop Living on Autopilot

 - When was the last time I felt fully alive?

+Write your answers.
+Don't think about them — write them.
+Thinking stays abstract.
+Writing becomes concrete.
 Journaling your way to clarity is one of the most effective ways to wake up from autopilot.

 3. Introduce Friction

+Autopilot runs on smoothness.
+Disrupt it.
 Take a different route to work.
 Eat lunch somewhere new.
 Turn off your phone for an evening.
 Say no to something you usually say yes to.
 Say yes to something you usually avoid.

 Friction forces awareness.
 Awareness is the antidote to autopilot.

-4. Schedule One Intentional Thing Per Day
+4. Schedule One Intentional Act Per Day

-A 15-minute walk with no phone.
-A conversation with someone you have been meaning to call.
-10 minutes of prayer.
-Reading a chapter of a book.
-Working on a project that excites you.
+Not a task — an act.
+Something you're doing because you chose to, not because the schedule demanded it.
+A 15-minute walk without your phone.
+A conversation with someone you've been meaning to call.
+Ten minutes of prayer in silence.
+Reading a chapter of a real book.
+Working on a project that actually excites you.

 One intentional act per day gradually rewrites your default settings.